romw314/bashfox/README.md

 Please note that the install script modifies your `.bashrc`, which means that you need to use `. ~/.bashrc` in order to use BashFOX.

 ### Manually
+This way you will need Git and coreutils installed.
 ```bash
 git clone https://github.com/romw314/bashfox
 cd bashfox